• Vivamus lobortis

 • Owners and occupiers:

-Following Henry Gurner's death Berkley Hall was occupied firstly by Mrs H.F.
-Gurner, then his son John A. Gurner and then, by 1900, Heenry Gurner's widow Augustus. until her death in 1917.
-By then the property had reduced to 65.5 x 56.4 metres.
+Following Henry Gurner's occupied by his son John A. Gurner and then Henry Gurner's widow Augustus, until her death in 1917.

-1917 It was bought by Mr and Mrs Balwin and when he died, Mr Gosling sold it to Mrs D.L.
-Speed in 1945, who named it Berkley Hall.
+In 1917 It was bought by Mr and Mrs Balwin and when he died, Mr Gosling sold it to Mrs D.L.
+Speed in 1945.

 • Description:

-It was a large four-square Classical house, with a verandah on three sides, but quite close to Princes Street.
-It had four reception rooms, four bedrooms, store, pantries, larders, strongroom, brick stables, two coach houses and harness room, by 1917.
-It is known to have had difficulty in persuading the Yan Yean water supply to climb the hill, excepting only ‘a trickle between one and five am’.
+It was a large four-square classical house, with a verandah on three sides, but quite close to Princes Street.
+By 1917 the house had four reception rooms, four bedrooms, a store, pantries, larders, strongroom, brick stables, two coach houses and a harness room.

 • History: